ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 1. Set these IDs as *POWERVSI_01* and *POWERVSI_02*.

 ### Prepare remote login to virtual server instances
-{: #prepare-remote-login}
+{: #ha-rhel-prepare-remote-login}

-Setup SSH forwarding on the bastion host, and prepare or test SSH remote log in from your workstation by using your private SSH key.
+Set up SSH forwarding on the bastion host, and prepare or test SSH remote login from your workstation by using your private SSH key.

 ## Prepare the nodes for RHEL HA Add-On installation
-{: #prepare-nodes-for-rhel-ha-installation}
+{: #ha-rhel-prepare-nodes-for-rhel-ha-installation}

 The following section describes basic preparation steps on the cluster nodes.
-The steps need to be executed on both nodes.
+The steps need to be run on both nodes.

 Log in as root to each of the cluster nodes.

 ## Populating entries for each node in the hosts file
-{: #update-hosts-file}
+{: #ha-rhel-update-hosts-file}

-On *both nodes*, use the following information to populate enteries.
+On *both nodes*, use the following information to populate entries.

 Add the IP addresses and hostnames of both nodes to the hosts file `/etc/hosts`.

 For more information, see [Setting up /etc/hosts files on RHEL cluster nodes](https://access.redhat.com/solutions/81123){: external}.

 ## Preparing environment variables
-{: #prepare-environment-variables}
+{: #ha-rhel-prepare-environment-variables}

 To simplify the setup, prepare the following environment variables for user root on both nodes.

-On *both nodes*, use the following command.
+On *both nodes*, create a file with the following environment variables and update to your environment.

 ```sh
 export CLUSTERNAME=SAP_CLUSTER         # Cluster Name